brooklynrail/brooklynrail-platform/content/events/2021/01/radical-poetry-reading-with-drew-pham.md

       pamphlet: Being Human Is an Occult Practice (Ugly Duckling Presse), and The Plague by Albert Camus in preparation for Laura Marris' new translation."
+  - person: marcus-scott-williams
+    event_bio: "marcus scott williams is the author of “Sparse Black Whimsy: A Memoir” (2fast2house, 2017) and 'damn near might still be is what it is' (Noemi, 2022).
+He loves and appreciates you."
 date: 2021-02-03T13:00:00-0500
 end_date: 2021-02-03T14:30:00-0500
 series: 226